Sheriffs in the United States: New Jersey

+Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
+These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).

 Sheriffs in New Jersey are sworn law-enforcement officers with full arrest powers.
 They also serve writs and other legal process and perform court-security functions.
 In some counties, responsibility for the county jail rests with the sheriff's office; in other counties, this responsibility rests with a separate corrections department.
 In most counties, the police functions provided by the sheriff's office are limited to patrolling county property such as parks, courts, county facilities, and roads; plus, providing specialized units and support to local police, e.g., bomb squads, emergency response (SWAT) and investigative units.

 Essex County Sheriff's Bureau of Narcotics is featured in the film American Gangster which stars Denzel Washington and Russell Crowe.
 The Essex County Sheriff and the Hudson County Sheriff, also holds the unique title of the Office of Emergency Management and serves a highly populated urban area including Newark, in Essex County, which is New Jersey's largest city and Jersey City, in Hudson County, which is New Jersey's second largest city.

-Note: Union County also has a separate county-wide police force, which fulfills many of the police functions provided by sheriff's offices in other counties.
+Union County also has a separate county-wide police force, which fulfills many of the police functions provided by sheriff's offices in other counties.

 All areas of New Jersey are incorporated municipalities and the vast majority have their own local police agencies that provide general law enforcement.
 The New Jersey State Police provides primary law enforcement in only a few rural areas in Southern and North Western NJ that lack local police.